 French Quarter Fest – April 11 – 14

-French Quarter Fest is perhaps the second biggest New Orleans festival in the spring and spans from the river to deep into the French Quarter.
+French Quarter Fest is perhaps the second biggest festival in the spring and spans from the river to deep into the French Quarter.
 Stages are set up in the streets and on grassy spots throughout the area, and the entire scene is packed with people.
 And of course, food stands are lined up along various parts of the fest, showcasing the finest in local cuisine.